 I approach the recording process from the artist's perspective, and always with the artist first in mind.
 Sometime around 1983, in my first band, we took control of the recording process ourselves, because we had some experienced radio guys in the band, and because doing it ourselves was the only affordable way!
 One track reel to reel machines led to two, four, eight track machines, used where we could borrow time on the cheap, and then by procuring gear for ourselves, piece by piece.

 |Mick Hargreaves in the first floor control room at the LSRR|

 A bunch of bands, national and international tours, many records, storage spaces, and residences later...
 I realized sometime around 2009 that I had the right stuff, and gear, to begin producing recordings by other artists under the "Lantern Sound Recording Rig" name.
-For quite a while, I had no dedicated space - I'd record wherever possible; basic tracking and mixing in borrowed houses, overdubs just about anywhere, mixing at home in my apartment.
+For quite a while, I had no dedicated space - I'd record on location wherever possible; basic tracking and mixing in borrowed houses, overdubs just about anywhere, mixing at home in my apartment.